Tenerife goldcrest

-The Tenerife goldcrest, Regulus regulus teneriffae, (sometimes considered a separate species, R. teneriffae) is a very small passerine bird in the kinglet family, closely resembling the goldcrest but with a broader black band across the forehead, slightly darker underparts and a longer bill.
+The Tenerife goldcrest (Regulus regulus teneriffae) is a subspecies of the goldcrest.
+It closely resembles the continental subspecies, but has a broader black band across the forehead, slightly darker underparts and a longer bill.
 It breeds in the Canary Islands of Tenerife and La Gomera, where it is a non-migratory resident.
 It prefers Canary Island Pine forests, but also occurs in laurisilva forests.
+It is sometimes considered a species in its own right, as Regulus teneriffae.

-The populations on La Palma and El Hierro, previously thought to belong to this taxon, are now recognized as, at least, a distinct subspecies, the Western Canary Islands goldcrest R. (r.) ellenthalerae (Päckert et al., 2006), which evolved from an independent colonisation of the islands.
+The populations on La Palma and El Hierro, previously thought to belong to this taxon, are now recognized as, at least, a distinct subspecies, the Western Canary Islands goldcrest R. r. ellenthalerae (Päckert et al., 2006), which evolved from an independent colonisation of the islands.